Obama says inequality facing minority men behind unrest in Baltimore, Ferguson

 “We see ourselves in these young men,” Obama said of himself and the leaders of My Brother’s Keeper Alliance.

-The nonprofit, to be headed by Joe Echevarria, former chief executive of consultancy Deloitte, will develop guidance for companies to increase access to jobs for racial minorities.
+The nonprofit, to be headed by Joe Echevarria, former chief executive of consult firm Deloitte, will develop guidance for companies to increase access to jobs for racial minorities.

 Companies including American Express Co, Pepsi Co and News Corp have committed a combined total of $80 million in money and in-kind donations to My Brother’s Keeper Alliance.